polmonso/ccboost_segmentation/README.md

 EspINA Neuron Analyzer ccboost synapse/mitochondria segmentation plugin and import plugin.

 The current version of the plugin is under development and uses the develop branch of EspINA, about to be released.
+Currently, commit ```8244e5be``` which corresponds to espina 2.0.3 is supported.

 ![EspINA Screenshot](https://documents.epfl.ch/groups/c/cv/cvlab-unit/public/espina/espina1_screenshot.png "Mitochondria segmentation")